Chapter 1: Introduction

 let upper := 300;

-are separated by semicolons, just like in C. In the above, the data type of the
+are separated by semicolons, as in C. In the above, the variable type was

 while fahr <= upper